pradyumna106-ship-it/OTP-Sender/README.md

 # OTP Sender – Spring Boot Application

 ## 📌 Overview
 The **OTP Sender Application** is a Spring Boot–based backend service designed to generate and send **One-Time Passwords (OTP)** to users for authentication and verification purposes.
-It supports sending OTPs via **Email** and/or **SMS**, making it suitable for login verification, password reset, and user onboarding workflows.
+It supports sending OTPs via **Email**, making it suitable for login verification, password reset, and user onboarding workflows.

 ---